hdinsight/hdinsight.github.io/spark/Spark-thirtserver-kyroserialization-exception.md

 ~~~~

 #### Kyro is a Object Graph Serialization framework for Java, similar to Apache Avro or Google's Protobuf.
+#### When we see kyroserializer exception with spark.kryoserializer.buffer.max, we usually start making changes to the spark.kyroserializer.buffer.max and set this to a large value.
-#### We usually start making changes to the spark.kyroserializer.buffer.max, somewhere in one of the spark versions its clearly documented the maximum value that you can set  is 2048m.
+#### Please note the maximum value that you can set for spark.kyroserializer.buffer.max is 2048m.

 ### More Information: